cspi-git/sirscripts/README.md

 ```

 ## Note
-The scripts are not included here, you can add scripts on your own in the **public** folder.
+The scripts are not included here, you can add scripts on your own in the **scripts** folder.

 ## License
 MIT © Hanaui